dennistrue/flex-plus-production/README.md

 ## Operator workflow

 1. Double-click `Run Flex Plus GUI.command` (macOS) or `RunFlexPlusGUI.bat` (Windows).
-2. Enter the batch/year/month/serial; the GUI computes the Flex SSID/serial automatically.
+2. Enter the batch/year/month/serial; the GUI computes the FP SSID/serial automatically.
 3. Click *Flash* to kick off `flash_flex_plus.(sh|ps1)`.
-4. The shell scripts pull the latest commit, ensure flash-encryption keys/efuses are in place, flash the encrypted bundle, (optionally) provision SSIDs by joining the Flex AP, and log the outcome to `bin/logs/flash_log.csv`.
+4. The shell scripts pull the latest commit, ensure flash-encryption keys/efuses are in place, flash the encrypted bundle, (optionally) provision SSIDs by joining the FP AP, and log the outcome to `bin/logs/flash_log.csv`.

 ## Installer wrappers